Sonophoto/AVRMega_Ports/README.md

 I'm still working on this but you will find the readMega and writeMega functions are fully tested.

+TESTS:

+run tests.ino in the tests directory to run all tests.
+Test output is written to Serial (Serial0) so you will need to run the Serial Monitor (CTRL+Shift+m) to see the output.

+DOCS:

 You can figure out what I'm doing by looking at the code.
+I will write some good docs once it is getting closer to finished.

+HELP:
-hit me up if you find this, want to use it, and aren't sure what to do next ;-)
+Need help?
+Me Too!
+I need testers!
+Hit me up if you find this, want to use it, and aren't sure what to do next ;-) I'm available thru github or on twitter (@Sonophoto)

 Update 24-Mar-2017
 ------------------